 Room 4A, in the basement of Lasserre Building.

 You can book the CNC router by contacting the workshop staff.
 Bookings can be viewed on the online booking system.
 Jobs typically take one to four hours.
 Please meet with one of the workshop staff as early as possible to show your file and discuss the best strategy for milling your job.

 Fees for CNC time are $11/hour with a $5 minimum charge.
 This includes file processing time.

 You must provide your own materials.
 Generally they are wood products or acrylic.
 Lightweight MDF is the most common choice for site models.
 The maximum horizontal dimensions are 45" x 80" (1,143mm x 2,032mm).
 Sizes of up to 48" x 96" can be cut by prior arrangement.
 The maximum thickness is around 10" (254mm).
-The maximum thickness for 2D cuts is about 3" (75mm).
+The maximum thickness for 2D cuts is about 2.5" (63mm).